hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

     }
 }
 ```
-This code gets the value of `user-prefs` cookie, decodes it and creates a `UserPrefs` object from it.
+This code gets the value of `user-prefs` cookie, decodes it, and creates a `UserPrefs` object from it.
 There is a lot of information on how to exploit PHP deserialization, and i chose to follow [this](https://medium.com/swlh/exploiting-php-deserialization-56d71f03282a) article.
 It mentions two 'magic' methods, `__wakeup()` and `__destruct()`.
 When unserialize is called on an object, these methods will always get executed.
-If there is a class that implements thse methods, we might be able to abuse it.
-And there is such a cless, `AvatarInterface`:
+If there is a class that implements thse methods, i might be able to abuse it.
+And there is one such class, `AvatarInterface`.
 ```php
 class Avatar {
     public $imgPath;